Qwilt/terraform-provider-qwilt/README.md

 ## Building The Provider

-1. Clone the repository
+1. Clone the repository.
-1. Enter the repository directory
+1. Enter the repository directory.
 1. Build the provider using the Go `install` command:

 ```shell